bSchnepp/Feral/README.md

 ## Overall goals:
  - Lightweight core kernel.
 Majority of functionality in drivers.
 Processes communiate to libos (syscalls go to a kernel table which tells a libos driver that this was called.)

- - Much more clear, explicit kernel operations.
-Eliminate guessing--the kernel is *VERY* clear about exactly what it will do.

  - Drivers handle system calls to allow running "foreign" programs unmodified, such as the GNU Mach version of GCC, or everyone's favorite DOS game set on Mars.